-With the rise of QR phishing, AI-powered attacks, and other popular email phishing tactics in 2024, businesses must recognise and avoid phishing attempts.
+With the rise of QR phishing, AI-powered attacks, and other popular email phishing tactics in 2025, businesses must recognise and avoid phishing attempts.

-In 2023, there was a staggering increase in QR code phishing, or "quishing", which is often found in email bodies or attachments.
+In 2023, there was a staggering increase in QR code phishing, or "quishing", often found in email bodies or attachments.
 These attacks became a major concern for cyber teams globally, accounting for 12.4%.
 The success of these attacks highlights how cybercriminals skilfully combine available technology with consumer familiarity, leading to widespread complacency.

 Therefore, spotting phishing emails is now more important than ever, as these deceptive emails can be difficult to distinguish from legitimate communications.